SophieDufrane/project2-rockPaperScissors/README.md

   ![Header](assets/media/rock_paper_scissors_header.png)

 - **Interactive game console**
-  - The player chooses from the 5 options: **Rock**, **Paper**, **Scissors**, **Lizard**, or **Spock** by clicking the corresponding icons.
-The player's and computer's selection are immediately reflected in the game console, making it easy to see who is winning each round.
+  - The player is invited to choose from the 5 options: **Rock**, **Paper**, **Scissors**, **Lizard**, or **Spock** by clicking the corresponding icons.
+A feature highlights the icons when the mouse hovers over them.

   ![Game Console](assets/media/rock_paper_scissors_console.png)

 - **Rules Section**
   - The game includes a toggle button at the top of the console section, that hides or displays the rules.
-This feature ensures that players can quickly made their choice and learn the winning combinations.
+This feature ensures that players can quickly make their choice and learn the winning combinations.
 The toggle function enhances the overall user experience by decluttering the game area.
 When the rules are visible, the button prompts the player to hide the section again, ensuring a focused game interface.

   ![Rules Section](assets/media/rock_paper_scissors_toggle_rules.png)

 - **Score section**
   - The game tracks the player's and Capitain Kirk's scores in real-time.
-It also tracks the rounds number.
+It also tracks the round number.
 The first to reach 5 points is declared winner.

   ![Score Section](assets/media/rock_paper_scissors_score_section.png)

 - **Result display**
-  - The result of each round is dynamically updated.
-It also shows what rule determined the winner.
+  - The result of each round is dynamically updated: the player's and computer's selection are reflected in the game console, making it easy to see who is winning each round.
+It also shows what rule applies and determines the winner.
   For example, if you loose with "Paper covers Rock", it’s immediately displayed offering a clear feedback.

   ![Result display](assets/media/rock_paper_scissors_result_display.png)